FDA approved for more than 25 years

 If other people in your family have an uneven hairline, it’s possible this is a genetic trait you’ve inherited from your parents.
 In that case, it’s your natural hairline developing in an asymmetrical pattern.

-Our full article dives deeper into this topic and answers questions like, “Is hair growth genetic?” and “Why does my hairline grow uneven?”
+Read on for more on this topic and answers to related questions like, “Is hair growth genetic?” and “Why does my hairline grow uneven?”

 Traction Alopecia

-A type of hair loss resulting from tension on the roots of the hair, traction alopecia tends to be caused by tight braids, ponytails, dreadlocks and other hairstyles that pull on the hair roots.
-The tension makes the hairs enter the catagen (regression) and telogen (resting) phases of the hair growth cycle early.
+A type of hair loss resulting from tension on the hair's roots, traction alopecia, tends to be caused by tight braids, ponytails, dreadlocks, and other hairstyles that pull on the hair roots.
+The tension causes the hair to enter the catagen (regression) and telogen (resting) phases of the hair growth cycle early.

 Although traction alopecia is much more common in women than men, it may contribute to an uneven hairline in certain circumstances.

-Simple things like excessive brushing or pulling on the hair can cause parts of the scalp to thin, creating an asymmetrical or even slanted hairline.
+Simple things like excessive brushing or pulling on the hair can thin parts of the scalp, creating an asymmetrical or even slanted hairline.

 Traction alopecia isn’t a type of male pattern baldness, meaning any hair that falls out will likely grow back eventually.
-However, it can be a serious annoyance, especially if it develops in an obvious, highly visible location, such as around your hairline.
+However, it can be a serious annoyance, especially if it develops in an obvious, highly visible location, including around your hairline.

 Male Pattern Baldness